 The good news is that raw milk taste, is, well, fantastic!

 It really is hard to describe exactly how amazing until you try it for yourself.
-I’ve had some friends describe the taste as melted vanilla ice cream.
+I’ve had some friends describe the taste like melted vanilla ice cream.
 This is a good description, but I don’t think it quite captures the freshness aspect of raw milk.

 The way I try to explain it to people in a way that they can understand is by using orange juice as a familiar example.

 We all have tasted processed orange juice from the store, right?
-Well, compare that to orange juice that is fresh squeezed right in your own home.
-I’m not talking about the orange juice in the carton in the supermarket that claims to be fresh squeezed.
+Well, compare that to orange juice that is fresh-squeezed right in your own home.
+I’m not talking about the orange juice in the carton in the supermarket that claims to be fresh-squeezed.
 That stuff is actually pasteurized.

 I’m talking about orange juice that you squeeze yourself in your own kitchen or get at a juice bar where the oranges are squeezed right in front of you.

 Truly fresh, raw orange juice tastes amazing, does it not?
 There really is no comparison to processed orange juice from the store whether it comes in a carton falsely labeled “fresh squeezed” or reconstituted from a can with water.

 Take that experience of tasting raw orange juice versus processed orange juice and apply it to milk.
 Hopefully, you can see that it is no exaggeration to say that raw milk taste is far better and fresher than processed milk even if it is organic.